 One of the most widespread feedbacks is an error message.
 It’s a shame!
 It would be better if there were more positive feedbacks.

-There are good thesis examples from Jef Raskin which state that if a user sees error message, it means you’ve designed interface wrong: you may connect lightning cable in iPhone using any side you want (unlike USB) and Gmail notifies in advance that there’s no mentioned attachment in the letter — you’ve wrote about something «attached», but there’s no attached files.
+There are good thesis examples from Jef Raskin which state that if a user sees an error message, it means you’ve designed interface wrong: you may connect the lightning cable in iPhone using any side you want (unlike USB) and Gmail notifies in advance that there’s no mentioned attachment in the letter — you’ve written about something «attached», but there are no attached files.

 But sometimes errors “teach” a user.
 It may happen but the key thing here is that consequences should be harmless — a dishwasher won’t open if you try to do it and won’t hurt you but only starts twinkle.